ralna/GALAHAD/doc/Julia/rst-dir/qpa_functions.rst

 	*
 		- x_stat

-		- is a one-dimensional array of size n and type Int32 that gives the current status of the problem variables.
+		- is a one-dimensional array of size n and type INT that gives the current status of the problem variables.
 If x_stat(j) is negative, the variable $x_j$ most likely lies on its lower bound, if it is positive, it lies on its upper bound, and if it is zero, it lies between its bounds.
 On entry, if control.cold_start = 0, x_stat should be set as above to provide a guide to the initial working set.

 	*
 		- c_stat

-		- is a one-dimensional array of size m and type Int32 that gives the current status of the general linear constraints.
+		- is a one-dimensional array of size m and type INT that gives the current status of the general linear constraints.
 If c_stat(i) is negative, the constraint value $a_i^Tx$ most likely lies on its lower bound, if it is positive, it lies on its upper bound, and if it is zero, it lies between its bounds.
 On entry, if control.cold_start = 0, c_stat should be set as above to provide a guide to the initial working set.

 .. index:: pair: function; qpa_solve_l1qp
 .. _doxid-galahad__qpa_8h_1a1a95adb548b743128e0df4ab4e801f19: